Piyush3dB/so-simple-theme/about/index.md

   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

-This blog tries to address Big Data ideas in the context of Information Theory and Signal Processing.
+This blog is my take on Machine Learning in the context of Information Theory and Signal Processing.

 The title is inspired by a “mathematical constant" in the theory of signal detection and analysis.
 3 decibels corresponds to half the power of a signal: